oregister/n8n-nodes-openregister/README.md

 Resource: Company

-- Search: Search companies by name.
+- Search for a Company: Search companies by name.
 Endpoint: `/v1/autocomplete/company` (query param: `query`).
-- Company Details: Fetch company details by company ID.
+- Get Company Details: Fetch company details by ID.
 Endpoint: `/v1/company/{companyId}`.
-- Company Financials: Fetch company financials by company ID.
+- Get Company Financials: Fetch company financials by ID.
 Endpoint: `/v1/company/{companyId}/financials`.
-- Company Owners: Fetch company owners by company ID.
+- Get Company Owners: Fetch company owners by ID.
 Endpoint: `/v1/company/{companyId}/owners`.
-- Company Holdings: Fetch companies this company holds stakes in by company ID.
+- Get Company Holdings: Fetch companies this company holds stakes in.
 Endpoint: `/v1/company/{companyId}/holdings`.

-The company id is a unique identifier for a company in the OpenRegister database.
-You can get the company ID for a company in the results of the `Company Search` operation.
+The company ID is a unique identifier for a company in the OpenRegister database.
+You can get the company ID for a company in the results of the `Search for a Company` operation.

 ## Credentials